 Dean's detentions must be served within three (3) days.
 Failure to serve a Dean's Detention will result in increased consequences.
-Detention hours are from 2:45 pm until 3:45 pm. and 6:55 am until 7:30 am.
+Detention hours are from 2:45 pm until 3:45 pm.
 They may also be assigned during a student's lunch hour.
 Students must be on time.